Regular evaluation of students takes part on a daily basis. Student grades will be based on 4 different categories:

 FSA End of Course Exam

 This year, the list of Florida State Assessments (FSA) includes an End-of –Course exam for Algebra I. Your grade on this exam will constitute 30% of your overall year-long grade in the course.
 It is required that you pass this test for graduation.

 Douglas Anderson is a school which embraces mistakes as an essential part of learning.
-As a result, students who have completed at least 80% of their homework for a particular unit will be eligible to re-take the unit test if an unsatisfactory grade (69% or lower) was earned the first time.
-Students who wish to take advantage of test recovery must come to at least two Power-Hour sessions to review and correct their original test prior to scheduling the retest.
+As a result, students who have completed at least 80% of their homework throughout the quarter will be eligible to re-take the unit test if an unsatisfactory grade (69% or lower) was earned the first time.
+Students who wish to take advantage of test recovery must come to at least two Lunch & Learn sessions to review and correct their original test prior to scheduling the retest.
 Test re-takes must be completed in one session, and therefore must be done after school by appointment.
 Retakes are only allowed once per unit.
 Once tests have been retaken, the test grade can be improved up to a maximum of 70%.